SCYou27/Projects_ASCON/project_U-Os/README.md

 </li>
 </ul>

 <p>When we recorded our traces for experiments, we categorized the traces into five different groups: Reference, Detection, Profiling (Training), Validation, and Attack (Testing).
-For each there is an independent subdirectroy, which contains the recording control scripts, the pre-generated input data (key, nonces, plaintexts), and the corresponding output data (ciphertexts and tags) for checking:</p>
+For each there is an independent subdirectory, which contains the recording control scripts, the pre-generated input data (key, nonces, plaintexts), and the corresponding output data (ciphertexts and tags) for checking:</p>

 <ul>
 <li><b>NI_RE_code:</b> Reference traces,</li>